-In many organizations, change, or other factors that materially affect individuals, is orchestrated at senior levels far away from the coalface.
+In many organizations, change, or other factors that materially affect individuals, is orchestrated at senior levels.
+This is, by definition, far away from the coalface.
 As a result of this, most changes are designed and planned by people who are removed from the day to day activities that ultimately need to be changed.

 This remote decision making leads to sub-optimal decision making and planning.
 It also leads to reduced employee engagement and buy-in to proposed solutions or planned organizational changes.
 Generally speaking, people like things more when they’ve helped to create them (see the IKEA effect decision cognitive bias).

-One of the best ways to overcome these challenges is co-creation, the process of getting employees involved in certain aspects of change design and planning.
+One of the best ways to overcome these challenges is co-creation in work.
+This is just the process of getting employees involved in certain aspects of change design and planning.
 Employees usually have a much better understanding than leaders of how things actually work, how they feel, what should be changed and what would make the organization both more effective and a better place to work.

 Co-creation can be used in many aspects of organizational change from creating a new corporate vision through to re-designing an office.
 Co-creation is also increasingly used in the non-corporate sector and is particularly important in civil society and public engagement.